cequel/cequel/README.md

 ### ActiveModel Support ###

-Cequel supports most ActiveModel functionality, such as callbacks, validations, naming, and serialization.
+Cequel supports ActiveModel functionality, such as callbacks, validations, dirty attribute tracking, naming, and serialization.
 If you're using Rails 3, mass-assignment protection works as usual, and in Rails 4, strong parameters are treated correctly.
-So we can add some extra ActiveModel goodness to our post model:
+So we can add some extra ActiveModel goodness to our post
+model:

 ```ruby
 class Post < Cequel::Model::Base